Ü-Tsang

+History

 The Yarlung dynasty had governed the Yarlung and Chongye valleys in Ü from around 127 BCE, expanding across much of Greater Tibet during the Tibetan Empire era until the 9th century.
+During the Era of Fragmentation, Tibet was invaded by the Mongols, and the rule by the Yuan dynasty lasted until the mid-14th century, when the Phagmodrupa dynasty was established.
 In later centuries, the Rinpungpa dynasty and the Tsangpa dynasty emerged in Tsang.
 After the Khoshut Güshi Khan and the followers of the 5th Dalai Lama triumphed over the Tsang king Karma Tenkyong and the followers of the Karmapa, Güshi Khan bestowed spiritual and secular leadership of Tibet on the Dalai Lama, who proceeded to establish the Ganden Phodrang government in 1642 and build the Potala Palace in Lhasa.
-Direct and indirect rule by the Manchu-led Qing Dynasty began in 1720 under the Qianlong Emperor and continued until the 1911 Revolution.
+Direct and indirect rule by the Qing dynasty began in 1720 under the Kangxi Emperor and continued until the 1911 Revolution.
 In the 1950's the retinue of the Panchen Lama was accused of using Tsang and Ü to "sow discord".
 The present day Tibet Autonomous Region corresponds approximately to Ü-Tsang and the western part of Kham.
 The Lhasa dialect has become a lingua franca in Ü-Tsang, and the Tibetan Exile koiné language is based largely on it.